1x-eng/Decentralized_eCom/README.md

 # Description
 ETHEReact is a full stack DApp; demonstrating e-commerce capabilities without any database powering the backend but the EVM standing tall!
 This is not a product in iteself but the idea for aspiring blockchain enthusiasts to uncover the potential; end-to-end!

-- This app is comprosied of Truffle powered `testrpc` (which is also called `ganache`) facilitating local development.
+- This app is comprised of Truffle powered `testrpc` (which is also called `ganache`) facilitating local development.
 - Web3 bridges Ethereum to ReactJS!

 # Setup